| | |

 Parmesan, Roasted Garlic, and Basil Breadsticks

-Preheat the oven to 375 degrees.
-Coat the breadsticks with melted butter then place into the oven and bake for 18-22 minutes, or until golden brown.
+Coat the breadsticks with melted butter, then place them in the oven and bake for 18-22 minutes, or until golden brown.

 Remove from the oven and serve immediately.
 Enjoy!